liporuwcha/b___common_code_for_the_framework/README.md

 ## Description

+Sometimes I will abbreviate the project name `liporuwcha` to just `lip` for sake of brevity.
 With the namespace "b" I will have a working framework that works with database, server and client.
 But without any content.
 It is the basis for later content.